andreamazzitelli/checkBin/doc/Second Delivery/2ndDelivery.md

 - we briefly discussed network aspects of the system, such as network usage and latency.

 ## Next evaluation phase:
 We will focus more on energy consumption, which is a key aspect for our system.
 We will take more accurate measures using our prototype in different settings.
-Specifically, we are going to measure the follwing parameters:
+Specifically, we are going to measure the following parameters:
 - Energy consumption during wake-up time
 - Energy consumption to activate the sensors and compute the fill level
 - Energy consumption to transmit data using LoRa